Check out our online facebook support community for parents of kids with mood disorders

 It is often difficult and frustrating for parents to get the information and professional help they need to make decisions that are in the best interest of their child when it comes to Childhood Bipolar Disorder and Depression.
 Poor treatment advice, uncompassionate providers, and inappropriate or even harmful treatment plans and medications can have devastating effects on families seeking help.
 Special techniques are required to parent your bipolar child or your bipolar teen.
 Professionals often tell parents they are doing something wrong and that is why their child is sick!
 They may even misdiagnosis your teen with borderline personality disorder, especially if they are cutting themselves.

 Sometimes, children suffering from Childhood Bipolar Disorder may not be able to be educated in a public school setting and parents may need help deciding whether to home school your child.
-You may be unhappy with the medications suggested by your child's doctor and wonder if there are natural remedies for bipolar disorder in children or ways you can modify your child's diet to help with bipolar disorder.
-SOme parents wonder about the connection between bipolar and adhd, autism, alcohol, relationships, memory loss, and creativity.
+You may be unhappy with the medications suggested by your child's doctor and wonder if there are natural remedies for bipolar disorder in children.
+Some parents wonder about the connection between bipolar and adhd, autism, alcohol, relationships, memory loss, and creativity.
 Parents will often also have questions about anger: it's causes, management, medication and even more about how to deal with it.
 Information about all these things can be found in these pages.

 Bipolar disorder in children is an illness that requires a high level of professional support and the collaboration of treatment providers that the patient and their family can trust.
 This disorder also often requires many medication trials that must be monitored carefully.
 As with any mental health issue, the more you learn about the disorder, the better equipped you will be able to advocate for yourself or your child.